 Owning a pet can bring with it all sorts of wondrous experiences, but it also drives home a terrifying point: So much of this world seems specifically designed to kill your beloved animal.

 That’s the case with lilies, anyway.
-These flowers are gorgeous and uplifting, but if you have them in or around your house, you’ll need to make sure that your cat doesn’t eat them because they’re incredibly toxic to cats.
-In fact, even a single lick or bite of a lily plant can kill your cat.
+These flowers are gorgeous and uplifting, but if you have them in or around your house, you’ll need to make sure that your cat doesn’t get close to them because they’re incredibly toxic to cats.
+All parts of the plant are highly poisonous.
+In fact, even a single lick or a nibble of a lily plant, licking some pollen off their coat, or drinking from a vase with lilies in it can kill your cat.

 To learn more about why these plants are so deadly and what to do to make sure your cat never has a run-in with a lily, read on.

 Definitely not!
 There are many plants with the name “lily” in them, but they’re not all equally toxic.
 The most dangerous and potentially life-threatening are plants that belong to two genus of lily plants: Lilium (true lilies) and Hemerocallis (day lilies).
 All plants in these groups are toxic and should be avoided at all costs.

 Don’t think that there are certain parts of the plant that are safe.
 The entire plant is toxic, including the stem, leaves, flowers, and pollen.
 In fact, lilies are so deadly that your cat can die if they simply drink the water that’s in the plant’s vase.

 For some reason, cats are the only known species that are affected so seriously by lilies.
 Dogs shouldn’t eat them either, but the worst that’s likely to happen to your pooch is that they’ll get digestive upset.
 Your cat, on the other hand, can die — and quickly.